How to Break Bad Habits: 10 Proven Neuroscience-Backed Techniques

 Your brain needs a substitute behavior that provides similar rewards.
 Empty voids rarely stay empty.
 Without a replacement, your old habit rushes back during stress or boredom.

 Match the reward type to your original habit.
 If smoking gave you breaks from work, schedule five-minute walks instead.
-If social media provided connection, call a friend.
+If social media provides a connection, call a friend.
 If sugar provides energy, try fruit or protein.

 Make the replacement as easy as the bad habit.
 If the new behavior requires too much effort, you’ll revert to automatic patterns under stress.
 Reduce friction for good habits while increasing it for bad ones.